MuhammadAbdulhamed/GDS_Task/README.md

 in this task i did [inverter_layout folder]:https://bit.ly/2QGVoTT which contains two different python files
 1. [inverter_design.py]: https://bit.ly/3aQBpsE that's for generating an inverter with certain dimensions.
-2. [Fn_of_layout_INV.py]:https://bit.ly/2RcbPr0 it's a general code for drawing layout of any inverter with different dimensions which are controlled through the parameters of the Function
+2. [Fn_of_layout_INV.py]:https://bit.ly/2RcbPr0 it's a general code for drawing layout of any inverter with different dimensions which are controlled through the parameters of the Function.

- `
-def draw_inv(Wn, Wp, Lp, Ln, Wnd, Wpd):
- `

  # inverter_design.py
  this python code is for generating the layout of Cmos inverter with certain dimensions